BryanJ1ang/chess-spring/README.md

 Try out the game [here!](https://chess-c486876bf51a.herokuapp.com/) See if you can beat my Chess engine.

 ## About the project
-This is a Chess webapp, featuring singleplayer against an computer opponent and real-time online multiplayer against another person.
+This is a webapp Chess platform, ported from my previous desktop [Chess application](https://github.com/BryanJ1ang/Java-Chess).
+It features a single-player mode against a self-developed computer opponent and real-time online multiplayer gameplay against other users.

 Chess is a game with two players, each starting off with 16 pieces on opposite sides of the board.
 The objective of the game is to checkmate your opponent's king, that is, when one of your pieces threatens to capture your opponent's King on your next turn AND, the opponent has no legal moves to make.
 You can find a more detailed explanation on the rules [here](https://www.chess.com/learn-how-to-play-chess).